chakrihacker/meteor-reactive-objects/README.md

     this.stop
     //default set to false.
-    //If you do not want a setter on the property set this.stop = true
+    //If you do not want a getter on the property set this.stop = true

     //run any other code here without having to set up a new Deps.autorun }